vladimirrakov/hello-pwa/README.md

 # hello-pwa
-A small "Hello PWA" app to learn how PWAs are developed and deployed.
+A small "Hello PWA" app to learn how Progressive Web Apps (PWA) are developed and deployed.